- ABMS Certification:

-- ACL Injury, Adhesive Capsulitis (Frozen Shoulder), Ankle Sprain, Patella Fracture (Broken Kneecap), Calcific Tendonitis of the Shoulder, Chronic Compartment Syndrome (CCS), De Quervain's Tenosynovitis (Stenosing Tenosynovitis or Washerwoman's Sprain), Floating Shoulder, Meniscal Tear, Muscle Strain, Patellofemoral Pain Syndrome (Runner's Knee), Posterior Cruciate Ligament Injury (PCL tear), Rotator Cuff Injury, Achilles Tendon Rupture, Shoulder Dislocation, Shoulder Instability, Shoulder Labral Tear, Sprain, Anterior Cruciate Ligament (ACL) Surgery, Clavicle Fracture (Broken Collarbone), Joint Replacement, Shin Splint, Shoulder Tendinopathy, Shoulder Replacement, Sports Medicine
+- Frozen Shoulder, Shoulder Tendonitis, Compartment Syndrome, De Quervain's Tenosynovitis (Stenosing Tenosynovitis or Washerwoman's Sprain), Floating Shoulder, Meniscal Tear, Patellofemoral Pain Syndrome (Runner's Knee), PCL Injury, Rotator Cuff Injury, Achilles Tendon Rupture, Shoulder Dislocation, Shoulder Instability, Shoulder Labral Tear, ACL Surgery, Joint Replacement, Shin Splint, Shoulder Tendinopathy, Shoulder Replacement, Sports Medicine

 Dr. Brockmeier joined the UVA Department of Orthopaedic Surgery in 2010.
 He specializes in sports medicine and shoulder surgery.
 This includes arthroscopic and reconstructive surgery of the shoulder and knee with a specific focus on sports injuries of the upper extremity.
 He has advanced experience in arthroscopic shoulder techniques, including arthroscopic rotator cuff repair, arthroscopic labral repair and shoulder stabilization and reconstructive procedures of the shoulder and AC joint.
 In addition, Dr. Brockmeier specializes in reconstructive surgery of the shoulder, including total shoulder replacement, humeral resurfacing, revision shoulder arthroplasty and reverse shoulder arthroplasty.